 What’s included with Fitness+?

 As we’ve mentioned, Fitness+ is a workout program that is designed around the Apple Watch.
-At launch, there will be 10 different workouts for you to test out and take advantage of.
+Since the launch of Fitness+, Apple has continued updating the experience as there are now 12 different workouts for you to test out and take advantage of.
 While wearing your Apple Watch, your workout data will be recorded and is displayed on whatever screen you are using to follow the video guides.